Ex-Arkansas surgeon general explains ACHI's role in providing COVID-19 stats

 Thompson said ACHI, which is associated with the University of Arkansas for Medical Sciences and has been around more than 20 years, has found that if it could turn information into data, it could help decision-makers, starting with the mom or dad who is out buying groceries for their families all the way to the governor.

 The data provided by the ACHI shows such things as regional rates of new known COVID-19 infections and “ZIP codes and school districts with the highest rates of new known infections in the local community per 10,000 residents over a 14-day period for each region,” according to the organization’s website.
-Its data has been used to show when school districts have had high infection rates.
+Its data has been used to show when school districts, such as those in White County, have had high infection rates.

 “It helps drive improvements and opportunities to help citizens of the state,” Thompson said.
 “People are hungry for information that helps them make better decisions and that’s what we try to provide.”